-The Housing Assistance office is a liaison between the residents, the installation staff, and Corvias.
-The Housing Assistance office here at Fort Polk is the government side of the partnership (POLK, CORVIAS, PARTNER).
+The Housing Assistance Office is a liaison between residents, the installation staff and Corvias.
+The HAO at Fort Polk is the government side of the partnership (POLK, CORVIAS, PARTNER).
 The primary source of information on family housing is Corvias Military Housing.
-They have information on availability of on-post housing.
+It has information on availability of on-post housing.

-The government side of the project, the Housing Assistance office oversees, monitors, mediate, and arbitrates the daily operations of the partnership.
-The Housing Assistance office also manages a limited number of two-bedroom homes for Senior Bachelors in the grades E6 - E9, Warrant Officers, and Officers.
+The government side of the project, the HAO, oversees, monitors, mediates and arbitrates the daily operations of the partnership.
+The HAO also manages a limited number of two-bedroom homes for senior bachelors in the grades E6-9, warrant officers and officers.

-In a rare case where a question is not answered or an issue is not resolved at the Corvias Neighborhood office or at the Corvias Community office, Fort Polk maintains a small staff at the Housing Assistance office as backup for residents and Corvias - this is only for use after consulting with your neighborhood and community offices.
-The Housing Assistance office is the eyes and ears for the government on behalf of the soldiers and Fort Polk.
+In a rare case where a question is not answered or an issue is not resolved at the Corvias Neighborhood office or at the Corvias Community office, Fort Polk maintains a small staff at the HAO has backup for residents and Corvias.
+This is only for use after consulting with your neighborhood and community offices.
+The HAO is the eyes and ears for the government on behalf of the soldiers and Fort Polk.

-You may wish to visit the Corvias homepage to learn more about your new community housing at or you may wish to contact: Picerne Resident Relocation Specialist by calling 337-537-5000 or 866-525-HOME.
-The PICERNE homepage will give more detailed information about the availablity, eligibility, application procedures as well as an eye view of the floor plans offered.
+You may visit the https://polk.corviaspm.com/ to learn more about your new community housing or you may contact the Picerne resident relocation specialist by calling 337-537-5000 or 866-525-HOME.
+The Picerne homepage will give more detailed information about the availablity, eligibility and application procedures, as well as a view of the floor plans offered.

-You are eligible for Privatized Family Housing at Fort Polk if you are an active duty service member with accompanying family members assigned to an installation within 35 miles of Fort Polk.
-For new move-ins, on the date of occupancy, military members must have a minimum of six months remaining on their current duty assignment.
-If you were already married whiile at your last duty station, your houing application eligibility date will be the date you left your last duty station.
-IF YOU GOT MARRIED ENROUTE, your housing application eligibility date will be ht edate you got married.
-IF YOU ARE A 1ST TERM SOLDIER ALREADY MARRIED when you entered the military your houing application eligibility date will be the date you entered active duty.
+You are eligible for privatized family housing at Fort Polk if you are an active-duty service member with accompanying family members, DOD, Retired Military, Widows of Retired Military, Gold Star Spouses, Federal Agency Civilians or Base Contractors.
+On the date of occupancy, new move-ins must have a minimum of six months remaining on their current duty assignment.
+If you were already married while at your last duty station, your housing application eligibility date will be the date you left your last duty station.
+If you got married en route, your housing application eligibility date will be the date you got married.
+If you are a first-term soldier already married when you entered your military housing application, the eligibility date will be the date you entered active duty.

 Corvias Military Housing

-Assignment services: Family housing for accompanied soldiers, regardless of rank, are made at Central In and Out Processing, 1716 3rd Street, Building 250.
+Assignment services: Family housing for accompanied soldiers, regardless of rank, are made at Central In and Out Processing, 1716 3rd St., Building 250.

-Mandatory: Pre Housing Information Brief, given daily at the Consolidated In and Out Processing Center.
-Family Members are welcome to attend, however there are no child care provisions for this brief.
+Mandatory: A pre-housing information brief is given daily at the Consolidated In and Out Processing Center.
+Family members are welcome to attend; however, there are no child care provisions for this brief.

-This office has been designated the sole point of contact involving complaints related to housing off post and commanders must ensure that each individual residing off post or seeking off post housing goes immediately to the Housing office with any form of complaint (i.e., tenant, landlord, discrimination, etc.)
+This office has been designated the sole point of contact involving complaints related to housing off post and commanders must ensure that each individual residing off post or seeking off-post housing goes immediately to the Housing office with any form of complaint (such as tenant, landlord, discrimination, etc.).

-The mission of the single soldier quarters POC is to provide living accommodations in senior enlisted quarters and bachelor officer quarters for permanent party bona fide bachelor soldiers.
+The mission of the single soldier quarters point of contact is to provide living accommodations in senior enlisted quarters and bachelor officer quarters for permanent party bona fide bachelor soldiers.

-Temporary living accommodations are provided for soldiers and their family members arriving or departing the installation on PCS, and TDY travels.
-Registration and reservations are made 24 hours per day, 7 days a week at the Holiday Inn Express, 7326 Utah Street, Building 522, 337-531-9000.
+Temporary living accommodations are provided for soldiers and their family members arriving or departing the installation on permanent change of station or temporary duty travels.
+Registration and reservations are made 24/7 at the Holiday Inn Express, 7326 Utah St. Building 522, at 337-531-9000.

-There have been changes in the pet policy necessitated by the quantity of issues related to damages in the homes as well as the DA Guidance pertaining to pets, as outlined January 5th, 2009 and the corresponding support of this guidance through Garrison Policy #4 on January 9th, 2009.
+There have been changes in the pet policy necessitated by the quantity of issues related to damages in the homes as well as the Army guidance pertaining to pets, as outlined Jan.
+5, 2009, and the corresponding support of this guidance through Garrison Policy No. 4 on Jan.
+9, 2009.

-A maximum of 2 pets, either dogs or cats of any combination is authorized per household.
+A maximum of two pets, either dogs or cats in any combination, is authorized per household.

 There is a $250 pet deposit for each registered pet (dog or cat).
 This deposit is fully refundable provided there are no pet damages to the home upon move out.

-Ferrets, snakes, reptiles, rodents (other than hamsters and guinea pigs), hedgehogs, pot-bellied pigs, monkeys, arachnids, sylvatic pets (skunks, raccoons, squirrels, other tree or woods-dwelling animals, etc.) and any other exotic or farm animal are not permitted in Housing.
+Ferrets, snakes, reptiles, rodents (other than hamsters and guinea pigs), hedgehogs, pot-bellied pigs, monkeys, arachnids, sylvatic pets (skunks, raccoons, squirrels and other tree- or woods-dwelling animals, etc.) and any other exotic or farm animal are not permitted in housing.

-Pets are the responsibility of the Resident.
-As such, Resident will be liable for all damages to include carpet, doors, walls, shades, blinds, screens, appliances, cabinets and other parts of the home or community including landscaping.
+Pets are the responsibility of the resident.
+As such, the resident will be liable for all damages to include carpet, doors, walls, shades, blinds, screens, appliances, cabinets and other parts of the home or community, including landscaping.
 Pets will be controlled at all times by their owners.
-Such control prevents pets from becoming a nuisance or menace to other persons, animals, or property.
-Residents are liable for any injury or damage, caused by their pet(s).
+Such control prevents pets from becoming a nuisance or menace to other persons, animals or property.
+Residents are liable for any injury or damage caused by their pet(s).

-Please remember that Picerne Military Housing is a partner with the Army and as a partner, we take serious, all issues related to pet care and complaints.
-We work closely with DES, the Vet Clinic and our Garrison Command to ensure the installation policies are enforced.
-The changes to the preexisting pet policy are intended to help in our efforts to mitigate risks associated with potential issues, while supporting the need to reduce the amount of damages to homes being felt within the program.
+Please remember that Picerne Military Housing is a partner with the Army and, as a partner, we take all issues related to pet care and complaints seriously.
+We work closely with the Directorate of Emergency Services, the Vet Clinic and our Garrison Command to ensure the installation policies are enforced.
+The changes to the pre-existing pet policy are intended to help in our efforts to mitigate risks associated with potential issues, while supporting the need to reduce the amount of damages to homes being felt within the program.
 We would like to take this opportunity to thank you for your support and request you to speak to your neighborhood management team if you have any questions.

-For more details on housing rules and requirements please visit Corvias Military Housing webpage.
+For more details on housing rules and requirements, visit the Corvias Military Housing webpage.

 All Soldiers in the rank of E-5 and below who are not colecting BAH at the w/dependents rate are eligible to reside in the barracks.
-Soldiers are housed in different types of barracks room from 5:00 p.m. to 12:00 a.m. (midnight) on a duty day and from 8:00 a.m. - 12:01 a.m. (midnight) on a non-duty day.
-Visitors are prohibited from 12:01 a.m. to 5:00 p.m. on duty days and from 12:01 a.m. to 7:59 a.m. on non-duty days.
 Visitors are required to sign in and out at the company/battery headquarters and must be escorted at all times.
 Cohabitation and overnight visits in the barracks rooms are strictly prohibited.
 Roommates must establish and agree to ground rules for visits and agree to any visits prior to taking place.
 The right to privacy takes precedence over visitation.
 All nonmilitary visitors under the age of 18 and not a member of the Soldier's immediate family (brother and/or sister) must be accompanied by a parent or legal guardian.

 Good taste must be used when decorating barracks rooms.
 Soldiers may have Non-Government furniture, telephones, civilian linens, other comforts, etc., BUT will remain financially responsible for all fovernment items signed for on hand receipts.
 Microwave ovens are permitted.
 Pets are prohibited.
 Smoking, lit candles, or any open flame is prohibited anywhere in the barracks.

-Alcohol will not be served to Soldiers age 21 and under.
-Those 21 and older may possess or drink alcohol in the barracks.
-It is illegal to provide alcohol to anyone under the age of 21 and those who do will be held responsible adn accountable for their participation.
+Alcohol will not be served to Soldiers under the age of 21.
+Those 21 and older may possess or alcoholic drink in the barracks.
+It is illegal to provide alcohol to anyone under the age of 21 and those who do will be held responsible and accountable for their participation.